Congiscool/test/README.md

 # test
-It is a test of repository
+It is a test of repository for Congiscool's class table.